International Medical Insurance for Australian Expatriates

 Health Insurance for Australian Citizens Living Abroad

-If you are moving abroad it is important to know the risk of living abroad without medical coverage is massive hospital bills or limited access to medical care.
-There are newer requirements for certain expats on select visa types that may require you to have health coverage.
+If you are moving abroad, it is important to know the risk of living abroad without medical coverage is massive hospital bills or limited access to medical care.
+There are newer requirements for certain Expats on select visa types that may require you to have health coverage.

 Medical costs in Australia tend to be higher than in other countries for a couple of reasons.
 Most hospitals, including public facilities, will charge private hospital rates for expats.
 Further, without private insurance, waiting times can be much longer.
 To compare your options, visit:

-Best Expat Insurance Plans for Australians Abroad
+Best Expat Insurance Plans for Australians Living Overseas

 - The flexibility to tailor a plan to suit your individual needs